MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nf-netadapter-net_adapter_wake_reason_filter_packet_init.md

 ## -description

 > [!WARNING]
-> Some information in this topic relates to prereleased product, which may be substantially modified before it's commercially released.
+> Some information in this topic relates to pre-released product, which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.
 >
 > NetAdapterCx is preview only in Windows 10, version 2004.
 >
 > Currently, NetAdapterCx client drivers cannot be certified.

-The client driver calls the  **NET_ADAPTER_WAKE_REASON_FILTER_PACKET_INIT** method to initialize a [**NET_ADAPTER_WAKE_REASON_PACKET**](../netadapter/ns-netadapter-_net_adapter_wake_reason_packet.md) structure when reporting that a packet matching a driver supported filter caused a wake-up event.
+The client driver calls the  **NET_ADAPTER_WAKE_REASON_FILTER_PACKET_INIT** function to initialize a [**NET_ADAPTER_WAKE_REASON_PACKET**](../netadapter/ns-netadapter-_net_adapter_wake_reason_packet.md) structure when reporting that a packet matching a driver supported filter caused a wake-up event.

 ## -parameters